 Who gets fogo selvagem?

-Fogo selvagem is closely associated with poverty and malnutrition, and has a higher incidence in areas near rivers and streams.
-Fogo selvagem has associations with the human leukocyte antigen complex (HLA), indicating a genetic predisposition to the disease.
+Fogo selvagem is closely linked with poverty and malnutrition and has a higher incidence in areas near rivers and streams.
+Fogo selvagem is associated with the human leukocyte antigen complex (HLA), indicating a genetic predisposition to the disease.

 What causes fogo selvagem?